 All MGEU members belong to a Local.
 For the vast majority of members, their Local is simply determined by where they work.
 For example, all those who work for the Winnipeg Art Gallery are organized under the Winnipeg Art Gallery Local 150.

 Every two years, at a Local meeting, members elect a chief steward and president to act on their behalf.
 The chief steward is responsible for responding to concerns in the workplace, while the president acts as meeting chair and bargaining representative.

 Depending on the number of members in a Local, a vice-president and members-at-large can also be elected to provide greater representation.

 Depending on its location within the province, each Local also belongs to an Area Council.

-These geographically-divided Areas (The Pas and surrounding region is Area 1; Dauphin and surrounding region is Area 2; Brandon and surrounding region is Area 3; Portage la Prairie and surrounding region is Area 4; Selkirk and surrounding region is Area 5; Winnipeg is Areas 6 and 7; and Thompson and surrounding region is Area 8) allow members to come together and discuss regional concerns.
+These geographically-divided Areas (The Pas and surrounding region is Area 1; Dauphin and surrounding region is Area 2; Brandon and surrounding region is Area 3; Portage la Prairie and surrounding region is Area 4; Selkirk and surrounding region as well as Steinbach and surrounding region are Area 5; Winnipeg is Areas 6 and 7; and Thompson and surrounding region is Area 8) allow members to come together and discuss regional concerns.

 Some Locals share specific interests ― a common employer, collective agreement, or particular employment-related concerns.
 These Locals are often organized a little differently, within strategic groupings known as Components.